 Best Clumping Kitty Litter

-Clumping cat litter is the most popular type used - in 2021 75.6% of cat litter purchased was clumping litter.
-These litter – normally clay cat litter - are much easier to scoop, and it’s easier to see when the litter tray needs to be emptied – as you scoop clumps and poops, you’ll see the litter level dropping.
+Clumping cat litter is the most popular type used – in 2021, 75.6% of cat litter purchased was clumping litter.
+These litters – typically clay cat litter – are much easier to scoop, and it’s easier to see when the litter tray needs to be emptied – as you scoop clumps and poops, you’ll see the litter level dropping.

-Clumping litter are often more absorbent, which means urine has less chance of reaching the bottom of the litter tray where it can stagnate and create odors.
-And while it will vary by cat, most tend to prefer the feel of a granulated clumping litter than crystals or gel-based litter.
+Clumping litter is often more absorbent, which means the urine has less chance of reaching the bottom of the litter tray, where it can stagnate and create odors.
+And while it will vary by the cat, most prefer the feel of a granulated clumping litter over crystals or gel-based litter.

 Dr. Elsey’s Clean Tracks

-Dr. Elsey’s Ultra litter is an exceptionally good clumping kitty litter, but since I’ve already recommended that one, this Clean Tracks litter is another good option too.
-As well as being hard-clumping it’s also non-tracking so your home won’t be a mess from clumps breaking up or from tracked clay granules.
+Dr. Elsey’s Ultra litter is an excellent clumping kitty litter, but since I’ve already recommended that one, this Clean Tracks litter is another good option.
+As well as being hard-clumping, it’s also non-tracking, so your home won’t be a mess from clumps breaking up or from tracked clay granules.

 Best Non-Clumping Kitty Litter

-Rather than clumping together, non-clumping litter use materials that are designed to absorb moisture.
+Rather than clumping together, non-clumping litter uses materials designed to absorb moisture.
 This dries out poop and also gathers urine.

-Non-clumping litter can either be natural or crystal/silica gel based, but one of the main ‘benefits’ listed of non-clumping litter is how it is better for odors.
-With natural litter there may be a natural scent that can help, but artificial litter usually have those chemical scents added that I mentioned earlier.
+Non-clumping litter can be natural or crystal/silica gel based.
+Still, one of the leading ‘benefits’ listed of non-clumping litter is how it is better for odors.
+With natural litter, there may be a natural scent that can help.
+Still, artificial litter usually has those chemical scents added that I mentioned earlier.
 Avoid these.

 Tidy Cats Instant Action Clay Litter

-Normally, clay litter are clumping, but this is a non-clumping clay litter from Tidy Cats that is designed for low maintenance – good if you don’t have time to clean it out every couple of days.
+Usually, clay litter is clumping, but this is a non-clumping clay litter from Tidy Cats designed for low maintenance – suitable if you don’t have time to clean it out every couple of days.
 It’s got hundreds of positive reviews with an average 4* score on Chewy.

 Best Affordable Kitty Litter

-Whether you have multiple cats at home sharing a litter tray or using multiple trays, or your cat is having some health problems that mean more frequent toilet trips, or you just need to work to a budget, there are some good options for affordable kitty litter.
+Whether you have multiple cats at home sharing a litter tray or using multiple trays, or your cat is having some health problems that mean more frequent toilet trips, or you need to work to a budget, there are some excellent options for affordable kitty litter.

-And on that note, if you can bulk-buy then you’ll normally save.
-It depends on whether you have the storage space in your home, but buying larger bags of kitty litter usually costs less.
-And it’s also good in case your litter manufacturer stopped making that brand – it means you’ll have more in stock to help you transition your cat to a new litter.
+And on that note, you’ll typically save if you can bulk-buy.
+It depends on whether you have the storage space in your home, but buying larger bags of kitty litter most times costs less.
+And it’s also good in case your litter manufacturer stops making that brand – it means you’ll have more in stock to help you transition your cat to a new litter.

 While prices can vary, you’ll often be able to find Dr. Elsey’s Cat Attract litter for less than $30 for a 40-lb bag.
 Most 40-lb litter bags cost more than $30, or they’re scented – which makes this a good, affordable option for your kitty litter.